 Caitlyn holds a Bachelor of Science in Special Education and Elementary Education from Vanderbilt University, and a Masters Degree in Speech Language Pathology from Northwestern University.
 She has experience working with people with Autism Spectrum Disorders, Apraxia, and other developmental delays.
 She has attended seminars on Language Acquisition through Motor Planning from John Halloran, Social Thinking TM from Michelle Garcia Winner, and is PROMPT TM trained.
 Caitlyn has experience working in a non-public setting with students from 6 to 20 years of age.
 Caitlyn has experience working with low and high tech augmentative communication devices.

-Stacey Greenberg MS, OT/RL
+Katie Schnell MS, OT/RL

 Ashley Rozegar, M.S., BCBA, LBA

-Ashley has been working with individuals who are differently abled for over 10 years.
+Ashley is The Director of ABA Programs at The Children's SPOT Inc. She has been working with individuals who are differently abled for over 10 years.
 She began working with clients in an early intervention program where she worked directly with clients 18 months to 10 years old to support skill acquisition and behavior reduction.
 Since then she has worked in various settings including hospitals (Kennedy Krieger Institute on the Neurobehavioral Unit (NBU), public school systems, non-public settings, home (waiver service providers) and clinical settings.
 She received her masters degree in Psychology with a Specialization in Applied Behavior Analysis in May 2015, and also holds a post-baccalaureate certificate in Autism Studies.
 She became a Board Certified Behavior Analyst in February 2017 and a Licensed Behavior Analyst in May 2017.
 Ashley has experience working with Deaf clients and is understanding of needs of clients in the Deaf community.
 She has been immersed in and has used American Sign Language (ASL), and will coordinate efforts with ASL interpreter when requested.
 Her areas of interest are verbal behavior, treatment integrity, conducting assessments, reduction of maladaptive behaviors, and early intervention.
 She enjoys collaborating with other professionals and caregivers to ensure that the best possible care is provided to her clients.
 Ashley has been working at The Children’s SPOT since May 2017.